Stevenfavour/Linuxfundametal0/README29.md

 ### Configuring releases

-Releases is absically the  act of creating a formal, versioned package of your application that is ready to be delivered.
+Releases are basically the  act of creating a formal, versioned package of your application that is ready to be delivered.

 In a complete and safe Continuous Delivery (CD) pipeline, the order is almost always: